shachaf/jsgif/README.markdown

 As an added bonus, you can make gifs "rubbable" so that scrubbing with your mouse (or rubbing with your finger on a touch device) cause the gif to move back and forth.

+# Example

 Please see example.html for, you know, and example.
+This will demonstrate how to use basic play controls for a gif, and also a rubbable one.

+Please note: this example must be loaded via a webserver, not directly from disk.
+I.e. http://localhost/libgif-js/example.html NOT file:///libgif-js/example.html.
+See the same-domain origin caveat at the bottom of this document for more information.

-# Details
+# Technical Details

 Of note to the developer, libjs.gif contains a class SuperGif, which can be used to manipulate animated gifs.